Guardian tries linking Meir Kahane to Menachem Begin

 This seemed extraordinarily unlikely, as Menachem Begin (and Yitzhak Shamir) openly despised Meir Kahane.
 Begin called him a “crazy” and “dangerous” man, and even, as prime minister in 1980, initially supported an administrative detention order against Kahane, due to intelligence indicating that he and his followers were planning to bomb buses in Hebron.

-Further, the Begin center told us that it was, in fact, Kahane who asked Begin if his Kach party could become part of Begin’s Herut Party (which would later become part of Likud).
+So, we checked with the Menachem Begin Heritage Center in Jerusalem, and a researcher at the center told us that it was, in fact, Kahane who asked Begin if his Kach party could become part of Begin’s Herut Party (which would later become part of Likud).
 Begin refused Kahane’s request.
 So, Leifer’s claim that it was Begin who offered Kahane a seat in his party is the opposite of the truth.

 We’ve complained to the Guardian asking for a correction.